-Rates Revenue is recognised by Council as being income on the due date of each instalment.
 Rates are a tax as they are payable under the Local Government Ratings Act 2002 and are therefore defined as non-exchange.

-Rates collected on behalf of the Wellington Regional Council (WRC) are not recognised in the financial statements as CDC is acting as an agent for the WRC.
+Rates collected on behalf of the Greater Wellington Regional Council (GWRC) are not recognised in the financial statements as CDC is acting as an agent for the GWRC.